Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 # ps5-bdjb-modified-ISOs
-Modified ISOs for 6.xx and 7.xx
+Modified ISOs for 6.xx and 7.xx, i modified the driverick ver of his ISO

 i am on 7.61 so thats the firmware version i test on